Rajiv Chowdhury

 Biography

-Before Stempel College, Dr. Chowdhury worked at the University of Cambridge and University of Exeter in England as an Associate Professor and Professor of Global Health, respectively.
-He currently serves as a country expert in the Global Burden of Disease initiative and a member of the Expert Panel at the World Cancer Research Fund International.
-In addition, he is the Executive Director at the South Asian Centre for Non-Communicable Disease Research (CNCR) in Bangladesh.
+Before Stempel College, Dr. Chowdhury taught at the University of Cambridge and University of Exeter in England, as an Associate Professor and full Professor of Global Health, respectively.
+He currently serves as a country expert in the Global Burden of Disease Initiative and a member of the Expert Panel at the World Cancer Research Fund International.
+In addition, he serves as an adviser to the World Health Organization and the Pan American Health Organization.

 Academically, Dr. Chowdhury has received a broad range of academic training and experience in global health epidemiology, global public health and implementation science.
 He holds doctoral and master degrees in Public Health and Epidemiology, respectively, from the University of Cambridge, where he had the titles of Commonwealth Scholar and Gates Cambridge Scholar.
-Dr. Chowdhury also received advanced academic training in Global Health at the Harvard and Johns Hopkins Schools of Public Health, in Global Nutritional Epidemiology at the Imperial College London, in Genetic Epidemiology at the Erasmus University Netherlands, and in Intervention Studies at the London School of Hygiene & Tropical Medicine.
+Dr. Chowdhury also received advanced academic training in Global Health at the Harvard and Johns Hopkins Schools of Public Health, in Global Epidemiology at the Imperial College London, and in Clinical Trials at the London School of Hygiene & Tropical Medicine.